joelfright/Sorters/README.md

 # Sorters

-My sorter project for Sparta Global
+Joel Fright's sorter project for Sparta Global.

+This includes a bubble sort, a merge sort and a binary tree.

+`src` contains all code.